KPackratt2k/S-ENC-YUV/README.md

 Once the wires are cut to size, strip them, then tin both the wire ends and the pads on the board.
 Solder the wires onto their corresponding pads.

 Use a small drill bit (5/16") to drill a hole on the right-side of the bottom shell where the 3.5mm jack will be mounted.
 Once the small hole is drilled, use an M7x0.75 (6mm or 1/4") drill bit to enlarge the hole.
-Take your time when drilling the holes and be careful not to drill too fast.
+Take your time when drilling the holes and be careful not to drill too fast as the plastic can be brittle depending on how well the console has been taken care of during its lifetime.
 Test fit the jack and enlarge the hole slightly more if necessary.

 Solder wires onto the jack on the following pins:
 1. Green